-Open the video analysis application by clicking the icon labeled MotionLAB located in the PhysLab folder on the desktop.
+Open the video analysis application MotionLAB.
 You should take a moment to identify several elements of the program.
-As a whole the application looks complex, once it is broken down it is easy to use.
+As a whole the application looks complex; once it is broken down it is easy to use.

 The application will prompt you to open a movie (or previously saved session) as shown here.